Industry Insights 6 min read

 The UAE context adds another layer

-Working in this market means dealing with content that often needs to work in both Arabic and English—sometimes for the same audience.
+Working in this market means dealing with content that often needs to work in both Arabic and English, sometimes for the same audience.

 The real question to ask

-It's "What happens if this text is 90% right instead of 100% right?"
+It is “What happens if this text is 90% right instead of 100% right?”

 For some content, 90% is fine.
 For other content, that 10% gap is where you lose the client, confuse the reader, or weaken your position.